voschezang/coding-handbook/psychology/emotions.md

 ## Overview

+>  Experience is a verb.

+Emotions are a form of experience.
+They are dynamic in the sense that they are experienced.
+Emotions are intertwined with  feelings.
+Both experience and feeling are verbs that relate to activity.

 > Emotions can be experienced in endlessly new ways.

-Emotions are dynamic.
-They are experienced, rather than stationary.
-They revolve around quality (liking).
+Emotions revolve around quality (liking).

 1. **Experience** ranges from pleasant to unpleasant.
 They can be useful.
 2. The **primary emotions** are happiness (joy), sadness, anger and fear.
 They indicate *quality*, or the loss of it.